Things to do & See in Glasgow for Kids - Free Things & Indoor Activities

 Immerse Them in History at the Hunterian Museum

-The University of Glasgow is home to Scotland’s oldest museum, which displays a staggering collection of over a million artefacts.
+The University of Glasgow is home to Scotland’s oldest museum, which displays a staggering collection of over a million artefacts for them to see.
 They include a real, 2500 year old Egyptian mummy, a prized map of the world from 17th century China, a 330 million year old fossilized shark and all manner of other archaeological, zoological and geological wonders.

 Hunterian Museum, University of Glasgow, University Ave, Glasgow G12 8QQ